exoplatform/exo-documentation/docs/ManageTasks.rst

 The "Sort by" options allows to sort tasks in an order according to a criteria.
 For example when sorting by priority, tasks with the highest priority appear first within their group.

-.. note:: Note that some critera in the "Group and Sort" tab differs between project's tasks and TASKS.
-FOr example, grouping project's tasks by project does not have sens
+.. note:: Note that some criteria in the "Group and Sort" tab differ between project's tasks and TASKS  tab.
+For example, grouping the tasks of a project by project does not make sense, so that option is not offered.
           as all the tasks belong to the same project.

 Filter tab